metocean/moana-qc/README.md

 `/data` is a directory where the sensor data can be found and also where the output directory will be.
 If you need the docker container to access another directory, add it with the -v tag.

----
-## Other repository notes

-Need to work on unittests and setup.py...feel free to contribute in this space!

----
+<p align="right">(<a href="#page-top">back to top</a>)</p>

+# Contributing

+Any contributions are very welcome!

+The master branch is currently intended for MetOcean operational use.
+The external-aus branch is intended for development by the IMOS Fish-SOOP programme.

+To contribute, please fork the repo and create a pull request, or open an issue with an appropriate tag.

+1. Fork the Project
+2. Create a new Feature Branch (`git checkout -b feature/YourNewFeature`)
+3. Commit your Changes (`git commit -m 'Descriptive Comment'`)
+4. Push to the Branch (`git push origin feature/YourNewFeature`)
+5. Open a Pull Request

+<p align="right">(<a href="#page-top">back to top</a>)</p>

+# References

+For more an in-depth description of the Mangōpare sensor programme:

+Julie Jakoboski, Moninya Roughan, John Radford, João Marcos Azevedo Correia de Souza, Malene Felsing, Robert Smith, Naomi Puketapu-Waite, Mireya Montaño Orozco, Kimberley H. Maxwell, Cooper Van Vranken, Partnering with the commercial fishing sector and Aotearoa New Zealand’s ocean community to develop a nationwide subsurface temperature monitoring program, Progress in Oceanography, 2024, 103278, [https://doi.org/10.1016/j.pocean.2024.103278](https://doi.org/10.1016/j.pocean.2024.103278).

+For a description of the cross-disciplinary context of the Moana Project:

+Souza JMAC, Felsing M, Jakoboski J, Gardner JPA and Hudson M (2023) Moana Project: lessons learned from a national scale transdisciplinary research project.
+Front.
+Mar.
+Sci.
+10:1322194. doi: [10.3389/fmars.2023.1322194](https://www.frontiersin.org/articles/10.3389/fmars.2023.1322194/full)

+<p align="right">(<a href="#page-top">back to top</a>)</p>

-## Licensing
+# Licensing

-Please see LICENSE.md for the license under which this code can be shared.
+Please see [LICENSE.md](https://github.com/metocean/moana-qc/blob/master/LICENSE.md) for the license under which this code can be shared.
 Please consider contributing to the code under this repository whenever possible rather then forking or cloning into a new repository so all can benefit from collaborative work.
 If you need to fork/clone into a new repository, please let us know so we can include any new developments as a community.

----
+<p align="right">(<a href="#page-top">back to top</a>)</p>

-## Attribution Statement
+# Attribution Statement

 Original code base by MetOcean Solutions, a Division of Meteorological Service of New Zealand Ltd, developed as part of the Moana Project.
 The Moana Project is funded by the New Zealand Ministry of Business, Innovation, and Employment (MBIE) Endeavour Fund.

-Contributors to the current version in include: MetOcean Solutions, Berring Data Collective

 The Mangōpare sensor and deck unit hardware were developed by Zebra-Tech, Ltd, Nelson, New Zealand as part of the Moana Project.
-Sensors are available through https://www.zebra-tech.co.nz/
+Sensors are available through [ZebraTech](https://www.zebra-tech.co.nz/).

----
+<p align="right">(<a href="#page-top">back to top</a>)</p>

-## Community
+# Community

-A fishing vessel, in-situ ocean observing quality control working group is in development through FVON (https://fvon.org/).
+A fishing vessel, in-situ ocean observing quality control working group is in development through [FVON](https://fvon.org/).
 Please contact either the Moana Project (info@moanaproject.org) or FVON (through their website) for more information.

----
+<p align="right">(<a href="#page-top">back to top</a>)</p>